Fault-tolerant Coding for Entanglement-Assisted Communication: Introduction

 In order to communicate with a given channel $T$, the encoding and decoding procedures need to be decomposed into quantum circuits as a sequence of quantum gates.
 The next step in a real-world scenario would be to implement these circuits on a quantum device so that we can realize an actual quantum communication system.
 However, this scenario generally does not consider one of the major obstacles of quantum computation: the high susceptibility of quantum circuits to noise and faults.
 In classical computers, the error rates of individual logical gates are known to be effectively zero in standard settings and at the time-scales relevant for communication \cite{Nicolaidis11}.
 The assumption of noiseless gates implementing the encoder and decoder circuit is therefore realistic in many scenarios.
 Real-life quantum gates, however, are affected by non-negligible amounts of noise.
 This is certainly a problem in near-term quantum devices, and it is generally assumed that it will continue to be a problem in the longer term \cite{Preskill18}.

 Considering the encoder and decoder circuits as specific quantum circuits affected by noise therefore leads to potentially more realistic measures of how well information can be transferred via a quantum channel: \textit{fault-tolerant capacities}, which quantify the optimal asymptotic rates of transmitting information per channel use in the presence of noise on the individual gates.
-To construct suitable encoders and decoders for this scenario, we build on Christandl and Müller-Hermes \cite{CMH20}, who have analyzed fault-tolerant versions of the classical capacity and the quantum capacity combining from techniques from quantum error correction and fault-tolerant quantum computing \cite{AB99,KLZ98,Kitaev03,AGP05} with state of the art quantum information and communication theory.
+To construct suitable encoders and decoders for this scenario, we build on Christandl and Müller-Hermes' work \cite{CMH20}, which has introduced and analyzed fault-tolerant versions of the classical and quantum capacity, combining techniques from fault-tolerant quantum computing \cite{AB99,KLZ98,Kitaev03,AGP05} and quantum communication theory \cite{Wilde13}.

-Here, this theory is extended to entanglement-assisted communication.
-In particular, we show that entanglement-assisted communication is still possible under the assumption of noisy quantum devices, with achievable rates given by for any gate error probability $p$ below a threshold, and with $\lim_{p\rightarrow 0} \epsilon(p) \rightarrow 0$.
+More precisely, we extend their work to entanglement-assisted communication.
+In particular, we show that entanglement-assisted communication is still possible under the assumption of noisy quantum devices, with achievable rates given by where $C^{ea}_{\mathcal{F}(p)}(T)$ denotes the fault-tolerant entanglement-assisted capacity for gate error probability $p$ below a threshold, and with $\lim_{p\rightarrow 0} f(p) \rightarrow 0$.

-In other words, the achievable rates for entanglement-assisted communication with noise-affected gates can be bounded from below in terms of the quantum mutual information reduced by a continuous function in the single gate error $p$, and the usual faultless entanglement-assisted capacity is recovered for small probabilities of local gate error, which confirms and substantiates the practical relevance of quantum Shannon theory.
+In other words, the achievable rates for entanglement-assisted communication with noise-affected gates can be bounded from below in terms of the quantum mutual information reduced by a continuous function in the single gate error $p$.
+The usual faultless entanglement-assisted capacity is recovered for small probabilities of local gate error, which confirms and substantiates the practical relevance of quantum Shannon theory.
 This is not only relevant for communication between spatially separated quantum computers, but also for communication between distant parts of a single quantum computing chip, where the communication line may be subject to higher levels of noise than the local gates.
 In particular, the noise level for the communication line does not have to be below the threshold of the gate error.